dee-obuaya/my-library-api/README.md

 ### `GET /books`
 - fetches all books available.
-- returns two objects, `message` and `books` with the values `success` and an array with  a list of book objects respectively.
+- returns two objects, `message`, `totalBooks` and `books` with the values `success`, an integer and an array with a list of book objects respectively.
 - needs no arguments, but can take `genre` or `author` or both as an optional query if searching for something specific.
 - additional query (`genre` or `author`) is case sensitive and the first letter must be capitalized.